 Wear tight-fitting underwear or an athletic supporter after the procedure to avoid post-surgery discomfort.
 This can help support your scrotum and minimize any swelling that may occur.

 Don’t forget to shower or bathe on the day of the surgery, and wash your genital area thoroughly.
 This can help reduce the risk of infection.

 Lastly, be sure to arrange for a ride home after the surgery.
 The last thing you want is to put pressure on the surgical area by driving yourself home.
-So, having someone else drive you is always a good idea.
+So, having someone else go with you is always a good idea.

-Remember, preparation is key!
+Remember, preparation is vital!
 By taking these steps, you can help ensure a smooth and comfortable vasectomy experience.